joeykap123/tf2-netcode-analysis/docs/ResearchDoc.md

 ## 1. Introduction

-Team Fortress 2 is a multiplayer first person shooter game created by Valve in 2007.
+Team Fortress 2 is a multiplayer first-person shooter game created by Valve in 2007.
 The game remains popular since its release, maintains  a devoted fanbase, and still receives updates as of 2025.
 The game was released on Steam, Valve's digital distribution service, providing dedicated servers and a large community.
 </br>
-Team Fortress 2 is often notated by the informal name, **TF2**, and as such I will refer to the game by this name within this document.
+Team Fortress 2 is often notated by the informal name, **TF2**, and as such, I will refer to the game by this name within this document.

 ## 2. Table of Contents